scriptex/calendar-widget/README.md

 ## Options

-The widget accepts four options which are optional:
+The widget accepts an object with options which are optional:

 1. Start year - number - defaults to current year.
 2. Start month - number - defaults to current month (**It is zero based**).